OsomePteLtd/principles/src/backend.md

 ## Migrations

+1. Add `SET lock_timeout TO '2s';` to each migration:

+   Migrations usually obtain exclusive lock on the table, and when applied alongside already running transactions, can drive whole database into deadlock.

 1. If you want to drop a column:

    1. Make a PR with removing column usage from your code